PowerDNS/pdns/docs/markdown/authoritative/backend-generic-mypgsql.md

 The last query is for listing the entire contents of a zone.
 This is needed when performing a zone transfer, but sometimes also internally:

 ### list-query
 To list an entire zone.
-Default: `select content,ttl,prio,type,domain_id,name from records where domain_id=%d`
+Default: `select content,ttl,prio,type,domain_id,name from records where (disabled=0 OR %d) AND domain_id=%d` The first %d is replaced by the "include disabled" flag (default 0), the second %d is replaced by the domain_id.

 ## DNSSEC queries
 If DNSSEC is enabled (through the `-dnssec` flag on a gsql backend), many queries are replaced by slightly extended variants that also query the auth column.
 The auth column is always added as the rightmost column.
 These are the -auth defaults: